 Gonville House, one of three boys boarding houses, moved to its present location on Carlisle Road in 1912, and today is home to some 60 boys aged from 13 to 18.

 The accommodation in the house is divided between the main building (Gonville) and the Upper Sixth residence, Bushey Ruff, which has its own resident tutor.
-The games room is a great venue for showing films and sports fixtures on the big screen at weekends, while table football, table tennis and the tuck shop are the other essential elements to this hub of activity.
+The games room is a great venue for showing films and sports fixtures on the big screen at weekends, while table football and table tennis are the other essential elements to this hub of activity.

 In addition, the Gonville gym provides an ideal environment for letting off steam after prep and at weekends.

 House events: Events include the annual house Christmas dinner off site, summer beach volleyball, house barbecues and tutor meals in nearby restaurants.